 Audience analytics is needed for correcting an advertising campaign and an app itself so you could get maximum income from your product in any conditions (even changing ones).
 Analytics should cover all the stages of conversion way.
-The main task of a mobile marketing specialist is to understand all the important aspects of interaction with an app and know the effect from advertising.
+The main task of a mobile marketing specialist is to understand all the important aspects of interaction with an app and know the effect of advertising.

 Not all the users who installed an app become loyal users.
 Some don’t pass a registration stage right after the launch.
 That’s why a number of registrations is always fewer than the number of installs.
-A good index is 60-80% of registrations but it largely depends on app theme.
+A good index is 60-80% of registrations but it largely depends on the app theme.
 Besides, there may be more installs than registrations due to a fact that some users are already registered in the app and download it for another device.
 You can track it with the help of Game Cente and authorizations via social networks.

 This parameter displays an average quantity of time each user spends in an app during one session.
-It’s not valuable on its own but it allows to segment users by the time they interact with your app.
+It’s not valuable on its own but it allows you to segment users by the time they interact with your app.

 A marketing specialist should understand how much income do users bring.
 ARPU index is used for this — an average income from each user.
-But a business model often doesn’t imply that all the users make transactions, for example, in a case with free-to-play scheme.
+But a business model often doesn’t imply that all the users make transactions, for example, in a case with a free-to-play scheme.
 That’s why an average income is often calculated for a category of paying users — ARPPU (an average income from each paying user).

-This metric displays the per cent of opening letters and push-notifications by users.
+This metric displays the percent of opening letters and push-notifications by users.
 You should be aware of how users react to your tries to get them back to an app.

 It’s important to know how much does one install cost.
 There’s a special metric for it — eCPI (efficient install cost).
 You need to divide CPI by virality coefficient in order to calculate it.
 You can calculate virality this way:

 LTV (lifetime value) is another important metric.
 It displays an income from each user for all the time he/she uses an app.
 LTV is calculated by a simple formula: